omarmoashraf/Vendora-Marketplace/README.md

 - **Order Item Snapshotting:** Order items retain purchase-time product name, variant attributes, and unit price, preserving historical financial integrity even if products are edited or deleted later.
 - **Idempotent Operations:** Mutating financial endpoints accept `Idempotency-Key` headers, and webhook endpoints de-duplicate events using unique provider transaction identifiers.
 - **Audit-Safe Balance Ledger:** Seller balances are backed by discrete ledger entries (credit, debit, commission deduction) to ensure transparent financial reconciliation.

+---

+## Contributing & License

+### Contributing

+1. Create a feature branch (`git checkout -b feature/amazing-feature`).
+2. Follow the architectural boundaries defined in [docs/FOLDER_STRUCTURE.md](docs/FOLDER_STRUCTURE.md) and coding conventions.
+3. Verify that all unit, integration, and concurrency tests pass (`./mvnw test`).
+4. Commit your changes with clear semantic commit messages.
+5. Push to the branch and open a Pull Request.

+### License

+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.